Earnings help European shares rebound as ECB holds steady

-LONDON European equities bounced back in good volume on Thursday after a two-week drop, with reassuring earnings reports boosting shares despite the European Central Bank dashing hopes of some immediate extra monetary easing.
+LONDON, Feb 6 European equities bounced back on Thursday after a two-week drop, with reassuring earnings reports boosting shares despite the European Central Bank dashing hopes of some immediate extra monetary easing.

-The pan-European FTSEurofirst 300 closed near intraday highs, rallying with Wall Street despite a temporary setback after the ECB left interest rates on hold.
+Heading into the close the pan-European FTSEurofirst 300 was up at intraday highs, rallying with Wall Street despite a temporary setback after the ECB left interest rates on hold.

 The index pared its gains during a press conference in which ECB President Mario Draghi revealed no specific measures to ease policy further, holding off on any action pending new economic forecasts next month.